How to grow giant Achatina at home. How to care for snails at home

 • citrus fruits (oranges, kiwi, grapefruit).

-How to keep snails at home - arranging a terrarium
+How to properly keep snails at home - setting up a terrarium

 The terrarium should allow the slug to move freely and burrow into the substrate.
-Its height should not exceed 40 cm, as young terrestrial individuals can crawl along the top of the terrarium and sometimes fall.
+Its height should not exceed 40 cm, since young land animals can crawl along the top of the terrarium and sometimes fall.

-The lid of the terrarium must be well fixed because, due to the fact that, due to the surprisingly large muscle strength, it can be moved by snails.
-In the terrarium, you should not use any elements made of copper, since this metal, in combination with mucus, reacts.
+The terrarium lid must be well secured due to the fact that, thanks to the surprisingly strong muscle force, it can be moved by the snails.
+You should not use any elements made of copper in the terrarium, since this metal reacts with mucus.

 The most important element of the terrarium is the substrate - acidic peat, which can be purchased at pet stores.
-It must be sterilized in the oven the day before placing the pet bed.
+It must be sterilized in the oven the day before placing the animal mat.
 The height of the substrate layer should correspond to the height of the shells of the largest snails, because it serves them for burrowing.
 On average, it is about 10-15 cm.
-The base should be constantly wet, but not flooded, for this purpose it is sprayed with water once a day, preferably boiled.
+The base should be constantly moist, but not flooded; for this purpose, it is sprayed with water, preferably boiled, once a day.

 To increase the walking area, you can place decorative plant roots in the terrarium.
-You can also add a small tradescantia to enhance the look of your home.
-However, do not be surprised if the plant is soon eaten.
-As a decoration and a very dietary ingredient in the diet, you can buy potted weed in stores.
+You can also add a small tradescantia to improve the appearance of your home.
+However, don't be surprised if the plant is eaten soon.
+As a decoration and a very dietary ingredient in the diet, you can buy potted grass in stores.

-The terrarium cannot stand in direct sunlight.
-You do not need additional lighting, only diffused daylight will be enough.
-If for aesthetic reasons you decide to add light, then it should be a low-power fluorescent lamp, separated from the rest of the terrarium so that Achatina could not get on its surface.
+The terrarium cannot be placed in direct sunlight.
+You will not need additional lighting; only diffused daylight will be enough.
+If, for aesthetic reasons, you decide to add light, then it should be a low-energy fluorescent lamp, separated from the rest of the terrarium, so that the Achatina cannot get on its surface.
 An alternative would be lighting located outside the terrarium.

 These animals have sexual dimorphism, that is, there is no difference between the sexes.
-This means that each individual is both a boy and a girl at the same time.
-If you get two Achatina, then sooner or later they will both lay eggs.
-The number of eggs depends on the species - from tens to hundreds of pieces from one individual.
-The incubation period and breeding of young animals does not cause difficulties, but you must decide how you will then keep such a number of pets.
+This means that each individual is both a boy and a girl.
+If you get two Achatina, sooner or later they will both lay eggs.
+The number of eggs depends on the species - from tens to hundreds of eggs from one individual.
+The incubation period and breeding of young animals does not cause difficulties, but you must decide how you will then support such a number of pets.

 Additional facts about Achatina:

-• Achatina should not be released into the wild, they need care.
-They are not resistant to diseases carried by snails in our climatic conditions.
-On the outside, they won't be able to survive the winter.
+• Achatina should not be released into the wild; they need care.
+They are not resistant to diseases carried by snails in our climate.
+If they are free, they will not be able to survive the winter.

-• Their mucus contains allantoin, a bacteriostatic substance, on the basis of which preparations are made for those suffering from asthma and tuberculosis.
+• Their mucus contains allantoin, a bacteriostatic substance on the basis of which drugs are produced for those suffering from asthma and tuberculosis.

 • Mucus also contains collagen, elastin and glycolic acid, which provide tissue regeneration and accelerate wound healing.